LucatorL/JavaSourceToTxt/README.md

 *   **Clear Output Format:** The final `.txt` file includes comments indicating the original package and filename before each respective code segment.
 *   **Location Choices:** Save the resulting `.txt` file in the source directory, your Downloads folder, or choose a custom location.

+## Language 🌐

+Currently, the user interface is only available in **Spanish**.

+Future localization (e.g., to English or other languages) will be considered if there's significant interest and downloads from the non-Spanish speaking community.
+Feel free to open an issue in the repository if you'd like to see support for your language!

 ## Requirements (Built for JRE 17) ⚙️

 *   **Java Runtime Environment (JRE):** Version 17 or higher is required to run the application.